Shaping the Future with Books 2026

 • Innovation in book design and engagement

-The upcoming event’s programme includes insights from Smithers, leading academics, online book influencers, major European publishers and printers, and the European Commission.
-Participants will benefit from a rich mix of market data, practical case studies, and forward-looking discussions.
+The event’s programme included insights from Smithers, leading academics, online book influencers, major European publishers and printers, and the European Commission.
+Participants benefited from a rich mix of market data, practical case studies, and forward-looking discussions.

 PROGRAMME OVERVIEW

-The full-day event will feature a series of insightful presentations and discussions.
-It will be preceded by a welcome cocktail on Wednesday, 18 February, and followed by a networking dinner on Thursday, 19 February.
+The full-day event featured a series of insightful presentations and discussions.
+It was preceded by a welcome cocktail on Wednesday, 18 February, and followed by a networking dinner on Thursday, 19 February.

 EXCLUSIVE MARKET REPORT